uni-notes/uni-notes/docs/CS_Electives/Deep_Learning/02_ANN.md

 # Artificial Neural Networks

+A neural network refers to a type of hypothesis class containing multiple, parameterized differentiable functions (layers) composed together in a manner to map the input to the output

-A neural network is simply made out of layers of [neurons](#neuron), connected in a way that the input of one layer of neuron is the output of the previous layer of neurons (after activation)
+It is made of layers of [neurons](#neuron), connected in a way that the input of one layer of neuron is the output of the previous layer of neurons (after activation)

-They are loosely based on how our human brain works.
+They are loosely based on how our human brain works: Biological structure -> Biological function

 ![Neural network visualization](./../assets/neural%20network.png)

 You can think of a neural network as combining multiple non-linear decision surfaces into a single decision surface.

+$$
+\hat y = w \times \phi(x)
+$$

+where $\phi$ is a non-linear function

+Neural networks can be thought of ‘learning’ (and hence optimizing loss by tweaking)

+- features (instead of manual feature specification)
+- parameters

+## Universal Function Approximation

+A 2 layer ANN is capable of approximate any function over a ==**finite subset**== of the input space

+Catch: The size of NN should be equal to number of datapoints

+Over-exaggerated property; same property is shared by Nearest Neighbors and splines, but no one cares

 ## Hyperparameters